Treatment of Parkinson’s Disease

 Reading time: 5 min

-The treatment of Parkinson's disease is symptomatic and in daily clinical practice is indicated taking into account the functional impact of the symptoms.
-There are no scientifically valid treatments available that act on the mechanisms that cause the disease or change its course.
+The treatment of Parkinson’s disease is symptomatic, and in daily clinical practice it is prescribed based on the functional impact of the symptoms.
+There are currently no scientifically validated treatments that act on the underlying mechanisms of the disease or alter its progression.

 Apple with a "tic"